dnrtrdata/autocards/README.md

 # Autocards
-* Automatically create questions and answers from various input formats (PDF files, webpages, wikipedia, epub files, etc) then export them into your favorite flashcards software (like [anki](https://apps.ankiweb.net/) or [SuperMemo](https://supermemo.guru/wiki/SuperMemo))
+* Automatically create questions and answers from various input formats (PDF files, webpages, epub files, etc) then export them into your favorite flashcards software (like [anki](https://apps.ankiweb.net/) or [SuperMemo](https://supermemo.guru/wiki/SuperMemo))
 * To see a real world example, the complete output of [this article](https://www.biography.com/political-figure/philip-ii-of-macedon) can be found [in this folder](./output_example/).
 It's the direct output with no post processing whatsoever.
 * Code is PEP compliant and with docstrings.
 Contributions and PR are extremely appreciated
 * Learn more by reading [the official write-up](https://psionica.org/docs/lab/autocards/).